somiaj/fvwm3-debian/README.md

 This is the `debian/` directory for fvwm3 to build a Debian package (.deb) from the fvwm3 source.

++ **Build Note:** Starting with fvwm3 1.1.1 the build system has moved from autotools to meson (version 1.5.1 or greater).
+  The Debian package now builds using meson.
+The old `debian/` directory to build with autotools can be found in the `autotools` branch.

 + This only contains the `debian/` directory.
 Get the upstream [fvwm3 source on github](https://github.com/fvwmorg/fvwm3).